 - Marcus Kazmierczak, a Special Projects Principal Engineer, on the keys to asynchronous communication

 - Cate Huston, Head of Developer Experience, with a Crash Course in Remote Management webinar, presented with Vaya Consulting

 - Matt Mullenweg, Co-Founder of WordPress and Automattic CEO shares his tips for staying productive

 - “How to Draw a Horse” by Emma Hunsinger, The New Yorker

 - “Cat People” Podcast hosted by Peter Frick-Wright and Rachel Nuwer, Longreads

 - “On Solitude (and Isolation and Loneliness [and Brackets])” by Sarah Fay, Longreads

 - “Song Birds (a zine)” by Austin Kleon

 - “The Making of a Corporate Athlete” by Jim Loehr and Tony Schwartz, Harvard Business Review

-One thing that’s been striking to me over the last few weeks is how this enforced distancing has actually made many of my relationships stronger.
+One thing that’s been striking over the past few weeks is how this enforced distancing has actually made many relationships stronger.
 Remotely, we’re more connected than ever, and we will emerge from this strange time into a world that is changed in ways we could never expect.